-Utilization Management may extend determination time frames up to 3 calendar days from the date of request, if:
+Utilization Management may extend the determination time frames up to 72 hrs from the date of request, if:

 - The member, provider, or authorized representative requests and extension. - UM justifies a need for additional information and how the extension is in the member's interest.